-During our Black Hills road trip in August 2020, my husband Daniel and decided to spend an afternoon visiting Custer State Park.
+During our Black Hills road trip, my husband Daniel and I spent an afternoon visiting Custer State Park.
 I’d never heard of the park before we arrived in the area but it came highly recommended by our campground host.

 About Custer State Park

 In the park, rolling plains and grassland prairies converge with granite cliffs and clear mountain streams.
-The park is located in South Dakota’s Black Hills and near famous tourist attractions such as Mount Rushmore, Wind Cave National Park and Crazy Horse Monument.
+The Custer Park is located in South Dakota’s Black Hills and near famous tourist attractions such as Mount Rushmore, Wind Cave National Park and Crazy Horse Monument.

 Needles Highway passes through a region of eroded Black Hills in the park’s northwest corner with needle-like granite formations.
 Iron Mountain Road is a scenic drive connecting Custer State Park and Mount Rushmore National Monument.

 Driving the Custer State Park Wildlife Loop

-The Custer State Park Wildlife Loop is an 18-mile scenic drive that winds through the southern half of Custer State Park.
+Custer State Park Wildlife Loop is an 18-mile scenic drive that winds through the southern half of Custer State Park.
 The drive begins in a mountain of ponderosa pines and then heads south to the park’s prairie grasslands.
 At the very southern tip of the loop, the road passes through a corral where the herd of 1,350 free-roaming buffalo reside.

-Custer State Park used to be a zoo many years ago and this legacy is still visible today.
-The bison are corralled and hunted, the wild burros are routinely fed by visitors, and the bighorn sheep are all tracked with radio collars.
+Custer State Park used to be a zoo many years ago – and this legacy is still visible today.
+Bison are corralled and hunted, the wild burros are routinely fed by visitors, and the bighorn sheep are all tracked with radio collars.
 The animals aren’t truly wild here.

 But it was still a fun experience to see so many native species in one afternoon.